 2. Forecasting future demand – Forecasting future requests is made by analyzing past sales data and trends in customer demand.
-Various forecasting methods, including trend analysis, regression analysis, and causal models, can be used.
+Various forecasting methods can be used, including trend analysis, regression analysis, and causal models.

 3. Determining inventory levels – The inventory levels are determined by calculating how much supply is needed to meet forecasted demand.
 This process includes setting reorder points, ordering stock, and tracking inventory levels.

 4. Planning production – Planning production by setting up schedules, ordering materials, and preparing production lines.
 S&OP integrates short-term and long-term supply chain planning into a single process.